SovietKetchup/dp_scraper/posts/easy/-2016-08-22- Challenge #280 -Easy- 0 to 100- Real Quick.md

     **LP** | **LR** | **LM** | **LI** | **LT** |  **RT** | **RI** | **RM** | **RR** | **RP**
     ---------|-----------|-----------|----------|-----------|-----------|----------|------------|-----------|----------
     0 | 1 | 1 | 1 | 0 | 1 | 1| 1| 0| 0

     L = Left, R = Right, P = Pinky, R = Ring Finger, M = Middle Finger, I = Index Finger, T = Thumb

 Your challenge is to take these inputs, and:

-1. Determine if it is valid based on [this counting scheme](http://www.wikihow.com/Count-to-99-on-Your-Fingers).
+1. Determine if it is vsalid based on [this counting scheme](http://www.wikihow.com/Count-to-99-on-Your-Fingers).

 2. If it is, then decode the inputs into the number represented by the digits on the hand.